dbrattli/Expression/README.md

-Expression is an F# inspired version of my previously written [OSlash](https://github.com/dbrattli/OSlash) monad tutorial where I ported a number of Haskell abstractions to Python.
-I never felt that OSlash was really practically usable in Python, but F# is much closer to Python than Haskell, so it makes more sense to try and make a functional library inspired by F# instead.
+Expression is an F# inspired version of my previously written [OSlash](https://github.com/dbrattli/OSlash) monad tutorial where I ported several Haskell abstractions to Python.
+I never felt that OSlash was practically usable in Python, but F# is much closer to Python than Haskell, so it makes more sense to try and make a functional library inspired by F# instead.